grueneschweiz/docs.gruene.ch/docs/1-2-terms.md

 ---

 ## Frontend
 The actual website is referred to as the frontend.
-This is the part that we want to show the visitors and that can be reached via our web address.
+This is the part that you want to present the visitors and that can be reached via your web address.
 Example: [gruene.ch](https://gruene.ch)

 ![screenshot of the frontend](assets/frontend.png)